PoseCoach: A Customizable Analysis and Visualization System for Video-based Running Coaching: Visual Design

-A characteristic of a running pose attribute sequence is that it is temporally periodical, and each period can be divided into a right-phase and a left-phase.
-Based on this characteristic, we propose to design a timeline that transforms the temporal space into a running event space.
+\para{Timeline.} A characteristic of a running pose attribute sequence is that it is temporally periodical, and each period can be divided into a right-phase and a left-phase.
+Based on this characteristic, we propose to design a timeline that transforms the temporal space into a running event space{, which is robust to the variations in video lengths (\textbf{R2})}.
 As shown in \autoref{fig:teaser}(c), the horizontal axis is a complete running cycle, and the vertical axes correspond to the attributes of the left side of the body, right side of the body, and middle, respectively.
 All the data attributes are summarized among cycles to be shown on the timeline.
 Our system will automatically select significant errors, with the sizes of the glyphs proportional to the significance of the errors of a particular type.